-This course is a second stage of the Final Year Project by research which involves performing analytical/experimental/simulation works /studies at respective iKohza labs.
-The results of the project will be discussed with their respective supervisors, iKohza members as well as members of the departments.
-At the end of the course, students should be able to work independently and to produce a thesis and be able to present their findings.
-The students should also be able to manage and plan their research according to the period given.
+This course is the second stage of the Final Year Project by research, involving analytical, experimental, or simulation work and studies at the respective i-Kohza lab.
+The project results will be discussed with their supervisors, i-Kohza members, and department members.

+By the end of the course, students should be able to work independently, produce a project report, and present their findings.
+They should also be able to manage and plan their research according to the given timeline.

-SMJP 4243 Sub Micrometre and Nanometre Technology
+SMJP 4243 Sub-Micrometre and Nanometre Technology